jump-dev/SCS.jl/README.md

 ## Usage

 ### MathProgBase wrapper
 SCS implements the solver-independent [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) interface, and so can be used within modeling software like [Convex](https://github.com/JuliaOpt/Convex.jl) and [JuMP](https://github.com/JuliaOpt/JuMP.jl).
 The solver object is called `SCSSolver`.
-This interface can be used to solve LPs using `loadproblem!` and SOCPs, SDPs and exponential-cone programs through `loadconicproblem!`([documentation](http://mathprogbasejl.readthedocs.org/en/latest/conic.html)).

 ### Options
 All SCS solver options can be set through the direct interface(documented below) and through MathProgBase.